 Vanilla contains a mind boggling array of flavor compounds, and like coffee or fine wine, vanilla will vary depending on where it comes from (it might be Tahiti, Madagascar, or Mexico.)
 Vanilla beans are actually the dried pods of an orchid, which makes sense since it’s such an aromatic flavor.
 If you’re wondering why you have to pay so much for that lonely bean in the jar, it’s because those orchids are rare, only bloom once a year, and have to be pollinated by hand.
 From bean to bottle it takes over a year and a half…you can read about it here if you’re interested.

-But back to cake ~ I’ve infused this pound cake from the inside out with three distinct layers of vanilla.
-The first is vanilla sugar:
+I’ve infused this pound cake from the inside out with three distinct layers of vanilla.

 The cake has lots of vanilla presence all by itself, but for me the best part is the vanilla bean glaze on top.
 I try to get as much on there as possible because I want to get some in every bite.